 Median Rank to receive an offer

 Excluding: The lowest ATAR/Selection Rank to which an offer was made, excluding adjustment factors.

 Including: The lowest ATAR/Selection Rank to which an offer was made including any adjustment factors that may have been applied.

 For more information about the Student profile, please visit Student profile explained.

-This program prepares you for a range of careers in leading academic or professional organisations.
-Your research training and critical thinking will give you an edge in rapidly changing work environments, where logical reasoning, creative thinking and good communication skills are essential.
+This program prepares graduates for a range of careers in leading academic or professional organisations.
+Their research training and critical thinking will give graduates an edge in rapidly changing work environments, where logical reasoning, creative thinking and good communication skills are essential.

 4 years Full time or 8 years Part time